hubert-thieriot/effective-advocacy-project/docs/posts/narrative_framing.md

 ## Why narrative framing analysis?
 Part of the motivation behind this series comes from a slight discomfort with the concept of “shaping the narrative” sometimes found in Theories of Change.
-The concept seems slippery — it risks turning advocacy into a chase for mentions, mistaking visibility for influence.
+The concept seems slippery to me — it risks turning advocacy into a chase for mentions, mistaking visibility for influence.
 Still, I wondered whether I was being unfair, and sought ways to better assess its effectiveness.

-That led me to narrative framing analyses as a potential **Monitoring, Evaluation, and Learning (MEL)** tool: could we track how the stories around an issue evolve, and whether advocacy efforts actually move them?
+That led me to narrative framing analyses as a potential **Monitoring, Evaluation, and Learning (MEL)** tool: could we track how the stories around an issue evolve, and whether advocacy efforts actually move the needle?
 Furthermore, if we can map how narratives differ across regions or outlets, that same information could guide **strategy and prioritization** e.g. revealing where certain framings already align with the desired change or where there is an opportunity to fill a narrative gap.

 <div style="text-align: center; margin: 2em 0;">